 Imagine a showroom for the newest technology, seemingly straight out of science fiction.
 There really is such a place.

-At Panasonic Innovation Center North America, engineers communicate directly with B2B customers to understand their needs and offer practical solutions using Panasonic’s leading-edge technologies.
+Panasonic System Solutions Company of North America engineers communicate directly with B2B customers to understand their needs and offer practical solutions using Panasonic’s leading-edge technologies.
 Customers look at conceptual technology demos to see what is available, then envision how the technologies might work for their businesses in a sort of innovation partnership with Panasonic.

 One of the technologies Panasonic features there is a digital mirror created in partnership with IBM.
 The Panasonic Digital Mirror uses Watson technology to deliver news, weather, traffic and other information to people looking in it.